AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

 ---
 ## Version Control
 The version control:
-- Retains, and provides access to, every version of every file that has ever been stored in it.
+- Retains, and provides access to, every version of every file that has ever been stored in it.  <!-- .element class="fragment fade-in-then-semi-out" -->
-- Allows teams that may be distributed across space and time to collaborate.
+- Allows teams that may be distributed across space and time to collaborate.  <!-- .element class="fragment fade-in-then-semi-out" -->

-Why?
+Why?  <!-- .element class="fragment fade-in" -->

 - What constitutes a particular version of your software?
-How can you reproduce a particular state of the software's binaries and configuration that existed in the production environment?
+How can you reproduce a particular state of the software's binaries and configuration that existed in the production environment?  <!-- .element class="fragment fade-in-then-semi-out" -->
 - What was done when, by whom, and for what reason?
-Not only is this useful to know when things go wrong, but it also tells the story of your application.
+Not only is this useful to know when things go wrong, but it also tells the story of your application.  <!-- .element class="fragment fade-in-then-semi-out" -->

 ------
 ### Version Control: Advices